- Hunger in NYC

 In December 2011, City Harvest opened a new 45,400 square foot Food Rescue Facility in Long Island City, Queens, helping us to bring more food to hungry New Yorkers.
 With this facility, City Harvest has the ability to rescue and deliver large amounts, and a great variety, of food.
 The Facility was outfitted with a large cooler and freezer to safely hold perishable food on a short-term basis, and a large dry storage area to sort non-perishable goods.
 Each morning, City Harvest's fleet of trucks are loaded with food and begin their day picking up and delivering food for hundreds of community programs.

-Before the facility opened, City Harvest was able to move about 83,000 pounds per day with the help of a small 3,000 square foot rental space; now, we are able to move more than 136,000 pounds daily.
-In fiscal year 2015, City Harvest will rescue 50 million pounds of food, 75% of which will be nutrient dense and 60% produce.
+Before the facility opened, City Harvest was able to move about 83,000 pounds per day with the help of a small 3,000 square foot rental space; now, we are able to move some 136,000 pounds daily.
+In fiscal year 2015, City Harvest will rescue 50 million pounds of food, 75% of which will be nutrient dense.
 By 2016, City Harvest will rescue 60 million pounds of food annually, while keeping low our overall cost to rescue and deliver a pound of food.

 Take a virtual tour of our Food Rescue Facility on GoogleMaps.

 While City Harvest started by collecting food from restaurants, we expanded to collect excess food from all segments of the food industry, including restaurants, grocers, bakeries, Greenmarkets, corporate cafeterias, manufacturers, and farms.
-This year, we will collect 50 million pounds of food, 75% of which will be nutrient dense and 60% will be produce.
+This year, we will collect 50 million pounds of food, 75% of which will be nutrient dense.

 City Harvest has nearly 2,000 food donors.
 See the complete list here.City Harvest also relies on New Yorkers across the city to help feed their hungry neighbors by organizing food drives in their schools, apartment buildings, businesses and places of worship.
 For more information on food drives, click here.